Japanese wild parsley (mitsuba)or chopped green onions

 Katsu

-Next, dip them into the egg mixture.
+Next, dip them into the egg mixture, then lift and let the excess drip off.

 Cut into 2cm slices and set aside for later.